 - Before any delivery is made, the tank must be gauged and the available capacity calculated or otherwise determined. - Deliveries will be either metered or not metered.
 Non-metered deliveries must be full truck compartments only. - Loose-fill (nozzle) deliveries should be avoided for gasoline, due to vapour exposure concerns.
 The driver may require an organic cartridge respirator to provide adequate protection from benzene exposure.
 Loose-fill nozzle deliveries for any product should never be made into a tank system fitted with a fill-stem mounted overfill protection device due to the likelihood of splashback, creating a spill.
 Even though the tank will be fitted with a spill containment device at the fill connection, splashback spills often create a shower that will impact the driver.
-Further, this delivery mode does not provide for an indication of the 95% fill limit.
+Further, this delivery mode does not provide for an indication of the 95% fill limit - An extended nozzle tip should be used, or delivery should be made into an extended fill stem to avoid splash loading.
+An extended nozzle tip should be long enough to allow for submerged fill.